maibennett/sta235/exampleSite/content/Classes/Week6/_index.en.md

 ## What we will cover

-This week, we will finish with RCTs and talk about design and limitations.
+This week, we will finish discussing RCTs.
+We will also introduce observational studies, talk about selection bias, and how we can adjust for it.

 ## Recommended readings/videos